bundickm/AWS_Cloud_Foundations_Study_Materials/Module 5 Notes.md

 **IP Address:** A unique numerical label assigned to each device connected to a computer network.
 IPv4 defines an IP address as a 32-bit number, but because of the growth of the Internet IPv6 was created, using 128 bits for the IP address.

-**Classless Inter-Domain Routing (CIDR):** a method for allocating IP addresses and IP routing.
+**Classless Inter-Domain Routing (CIDR):** A method for allocating IP addresses and IP routing.
 CIDR notation is a compact representation of an IP address and its associated routing prefix.
 The notation is constructed from an IP address, a slash ('/') character, and an integer.
 The integer is the count of leading 1 bits in the subnet mask.
 Larger values here indicate smaller networks.
 The maximum size of the network is given by the number of addresses that are possible with the remaining, least-significant bits below the prefix.

 - Example: The IPv4 block 192.168.100.0/22 represents the 1024 IPv4 addresses from 192.168.100.0 to 192.168.103.255.